ustwo/autocluster/README.md

 This the the codebase for prototypes used in the thought-piece "Re-imagining the instrument cluster in cars" written by ustwo.
 There are 4 web based prototypes in this repository representing:
 * An unbranded archetype of an instrument cluster
-* Reimagining the cluster of a Ferrari California
+* Concept cluster UI of a Ferrari California
-* Reimagining the cluster of a Mercedes Benz S-class
+* Concept cluster UI of a Mercedes Benz S-class
 * Adaptive UI prototype - using headtracking as a basis for judging viewing angle.

 ![Image of cluster]